-CHRONIC STRESS is one of the foundations of disease in dogs.
-Adverse stress-related behaviors, such as destructiveness and self-injury, arise because their needs are not being met.
-Veterinarians and pet owners are often challenged in their efforts to help dogs with behavior issues that arise from anxiety, fears and phobias because these conditions have many causes.
+Adverse stress-related behaviors, such as destructiveness and self-injury occur when dogs feel as though their needs are not being met.
+Veterinarians and pet owners are often challenged in their efforts to help dogs with behavior issues that arise from stress, anxiety, fears and phobias because these conditions have many causes.
 Treatment and support requires great patience, teamwork, and often multiple therapeutic strategies:

 Folic Acid (Vitamin B9): Deficiency can induce irritability, behavior disorders, reduced appetite, weight loss, and weakness.